Alice the 101st: Characters

 A third-year honor student at Mondonveille and quite famous at school for being a brilliant violinist, though he eventually switched to viola major.
-He first mistook Alice as a female and tried to hit on him, resulting in the latter punching him (although he seems to get a thrill getting smacked around by Alice).
+He first mistook Alice for a female and tried to hit on him, resulting in the latter punching him (although he seems to get a thrill getting smacked around by Alice).
 He seems very attached to Alice and looks out for him, even joking that they are in love.
-Vick seems secretly related to Max somehow and even asks Alice to be Max's rival; in return he will help Alice to find Alice's father's violin.
+Vick seems secretly related to Max somehow and even asks Alice to be Max's rival; in return, he will help Alice find Alice's father's violin.

 Theophile Maier — Theo is Alice's roommate and also the first friend Alice made.
 Theo is knowledgeable, shy, and kind but is constantly bullied by Richard because their parents are co-workers and don't get along.
 He usually sits beside Alice in most of their classes, and he is the one that Alice relies on whenever he is in trouble.
 Theo has a crush on Claire.